Water & Air Testing for Windows & Doors

-Blue Quality Services performs a wide array of air and water testing protocols for installed and pre-manufactured enclosure systems.
-Some of the most commonly tested building components during the construction phase are fenestration products—windows, doors, and curtain walls.
+Blue Quality Services performs a wide array of air and water performance testing protocols for installed and pre-manufactured assemblies.
+Some of the most commonly tested building components during the construction phase are fenestration products—windows, doors, storefronts, and curtain walls.

 Field testing services is a quality control measure to ensure the installed system meet the specified performance requirements for air and water penetration resistance.
 Testing identifies systemic problems early and adds concrete, measurable data about product and subcontractor performance.

-Many of the tests require our technicians to create custom chambers to vacuum air from the assembly while applying a uniform water spray across the exterior.
+Many tests require our technicians to create custom chambers to vacuum air from the assembly while applying a uniform water spray across the exterior.
 This simulates rain driven weather events and helps our technicians find weak points in the installation.
-Some of the tests performed include:
+Some of the most common tests we perform on windows and doors include:

 - AAMA 501.2 – Quality assurance and diagnostic water leakage field check of installed storefronts, curtain walls, and sloped glazing systems.